FROM OUR UNITED METHODIST BOOK OF DISCIPLINE 2016:

 The UMC also “deplores acts of hate and violence against people based on sexual orientation or gender identity” and believes “human rights and civil liberties are due all people, regardless of sexual orientation.”
 In 2015, the UMC openly celebrated the federal legalization of same-sex marriage in all 50 states.

-Based on these positions, until 2024, the Church had also maintained restrictions regarding clergy: “Self-avowed, practicing homosexuals” cannot become pastors, licensed or ordained, nor may they conduct ceremonies that celebrate same-sex weddings or unions.
-Such ceremonies cannot be held on church property.
+Based on these positions, until 2024, the Church had also maintained restrictions regarding clergy: “Self-avowed, practicing homosexuals” could not become pastors, licensed or ordained, nor may they conduct ceremonies that celebrate same-sex weddings or unions.
+Such ceremonies could not be held on church property.

 In May of 2024, the 850-member top legislative body (of clergy and lay delegates), with overwhelming affirmation, voted to remove all restrictive language in the Book of Discipline, and to begin including more affirmative language.
 For instance, we define marriage as “between two people of faith.”